Citigroup lifts U.S. Bancorp [USB] price estimate. Who else is bullish?

-U.S. Bancorp [NYSE: USB] jumped around 0.01 points on Monday, while shares priced at $50.84 at the close of the session, up 0.02%.
-The company report on April 21, 2022 that U.S. Bank, Apex Fintech Solutions to deliver real-time payments to brokerages.
+U.S. Bancorp [NYSE: USB] jumped around 0.29 points on Monday, while shares priced at $48.85 at the close of the session, up 0.60%.
+The company report on April 26, 2022 that U.S. Bank Launches Nation’s First Spanish-Language Voice Assistant for Banking.

 Sponsored